IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Home.md

-Welcome to the Wiki wiki!
+Welcome to the IT-Rex wiki!

 [Glossary](Glossary/Glossary)